john555/expresso/README.md

   res.json({ message: "Hello world", req });
 });

+// Adding this to prevent the server from crashing
+// Modern browsers will make this request and cause the server to crash
-app.get("/favicon.ico", (req: object, res: { json: Function }) => {
+// PS.
+We do not have support for 404 requests at the moment app.get("/favicon.ico", (req: object, res: { json: Function }) => {
   res.json({ message: "Hello world, from faviconbrequest", req });
 });